Life Sciences

 The weight-loss trailblazers at WeightWatchers have also developed a new program.
 And Daily Harvest’s recent meal kits contains ingredients specifically tailored to the nutritional needs of GLP‑1 users.
 GNC, an American retail chain specializing in vitamins and nutritional supplements, advertises directly to users of weight-loss drugs on its website.
 And Nestlé has started a support platform called GLP-1Nutrition, which also targets precisely this consumer group.

-Like most drugs, GLP‑1 analogs have side effects.
-In addition to the risk of losing muscle mass and the danger of nutrient deficiencies, there are reports of nausea, diarrhea, and other gastrointestinal issues.
-“Medications designed to alleviate these undesired effects might therefore also benefit from the boom,” says Wilson.
 The industry has realized that its new target group is more likely to grow than shrink over time.
 And competition for these new consumers has in fact only begun.
 “Right now the market is wide open for new products that focus on health,” says Kongera.
 “It remains to be seen who will come out ahead.”